Eravikulam National Park: Fauna

-132 species of birds have been recorded which include endemics like black-and-orange flycatcher, Nilgiri pipit, Nilgiri wood pigeon, white bellied shortwing, Nilgiri flycatcher and Kerala laughingthrush.
+132 species of birds have been recorded, including endemics like the black-and-orange flycatcher, Nilgiri pipit, Nilgiri wood pigeon, Nilgiri blue robin, Nilgiri flycatcher and Palani laughingthrush.

-Endemic butterflies confined to the shola-grass land ecosystem like the red disk bushbrown and Palni fourring are among the 101 species in the park.
-Other montane species include Colias nilagiriensis, and the endemic Telinga davisoni.
+Endemic butterflies (largely confined to the shola grassland ecosystem) include the red disk bushbrown and Palani fourring, among 101 total Lepidopteran species in the park.
+Other montane species include Colias nilagiriensis, and the endemic Heteropsis davisoni.

 19 species of amphibians have been recorded in the park.

 New species of frog found

-In 2010, a new bright reddish-orange-coloured frog with multiple glands and extremely short limbs was discovered in Eravikulam National Park.
-The newly discovered species is restricted to less than three km2 on the peak of Anamudi and deserves immediate conservation priority, scientists S.D.
-Biju of Delhi University and Franky Bossuyt of the Free University of Brussels said in Current Science.
+In 2010, a new bright-reddish-orange frog, with multiple glands and extremely short limbs, was discovered in Eravikulam National Park.
+The newly discovered species was said to be, apparently, restricted to less than 3 km2 on the peak of Anamudi, thus being deserving of immediate conservation priority, as reported by scientists S.D.
+Biju of Delhi University and Franky Bossuyt of the Free University of Brussels in Current Science.
 The frog has been assigned the name Raorchestes resplendens.
 This frog, as compared to all other members of the genus, has multiple prominent glandular swellings: laterally behind the eyes, on the side of the dorsum, on the anterior side of the vent, on the dorsal side of the forearms and shanks, and on the posterior side of tarsus and metatarsus.
-Additional distinguishing characteristics include the colour of the iris (which is bright red), and extremely short legs.
+Additional distinguishing characteristics include the colour of the iris (which is bright red) and its extremely short legs.

+The genus Raorchestes (bush-frogs) is well represented in the park and surrounding area, with species including Beddome's bushfrog (R. bedomii), the Travancore bushfrog (R. travancoricus), green-eyed bushfrog (R. chlorosomma) and the Munnar bushfrog (R. munnarensis).

 Flora

-Three major types of plant communities are found in the Park – grasslands, shrublands and forests.
-The terrain above 2000m is covered primarily by grasslands.
-However, there are numerous small patches of forests in hollows and gullies in these areas.
+Three major types of plant communities are found in the park – grasslands, shrublands and forests.
+The terrain above 2000m is covered, primarily, by grasslands, but there are numerous smaller patches of forest in various hollows and gullies.
 The deeper valleys are extensively forested.
-Shrublands predominate along the bases of the cliffs and interspersed in rocky slab areas.
+Shrublands predominate along the bases of the cliffs, and are likewise interspersed in rocky areas.
 The antibacterial Eupatorium glandulosum is found here.
-As this is monate forest vegetation many small mosses, lichen are also found here.
+As this is primarily montane forest vegetation, many small mosses and lichen are also found here.